dfds/dojo/workshops/kubernetes-deep-dive/katas/7/kata/README.md

 ## Getting started
 These instructions will help you prepare for the kata exercise and ensure that your local machine has the tools installed you will need to complete the assignment(s).
-If you find yourself in a situation where one of more tools might not be available for your training environment please reach out to your instructor for assistance on how to proceed, post an [issue in our repository](https://github.com/dfds/dojo/issues) or fix it yourself and create a [pull request](https://github.com/dfds/dojo/pulls).
+If you find yourself in a situation where one or more tools might not be available for your training environment please reach out to your instructor for assistance on how to proceed, post an [issue in our repository](https://github.com/dfds/dojo/issues) or fix it yourself and create a [pull request](https://github.com/dfds/dojo/pulls).

 ### Prerequisites